Tonyslogic/tout-compare/README.md

 ![Basic configuration](./docs/BasicConfig.png)

-At this point, there is no other configurtion.
+At this point, there is no other configuration.
 There are two options:
 * Use demo data for a quick start (Click the 'Add Demo Data' button).
-You can then explore the rest of the configuraton and try out the simulate directly.
+You can then explore the rest of the configuration and try out the simulate directly.

 * Create your own configuration from scratch -- keep reading